ruby/rdoc/doc/rdoc/rdoc_source_files.md

 ### Command-Line Arguments

-The selected files are searched for in the files and directories specified by arguments on the `rdoc` command line.
+The selected files are searched for in the files and directories specified by arguments on the `rdoc` command line:

-The default, if no command-line arguments are given, is `.` (the current directory), which is then the only directory to be (recursively) searched.

-Specifying `*` (all entries in the current directory) is different; it means that:
+Argument `.`, the current directory, specifies that the current directory is to be searched;
+this is also the default if no argument is given.

+Argument `*` specifies that:

 - Each file in the current working directory is to be considered for inclusion.
 - Each directory in the current working directory is to be considered for (recursive) searching.

+Although arguments may specify any directories and files, specifying a directory or file outside of the current directory tree may yield surprising results.

 ### Unconditional Exclusions